Sherman in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Erected by Yorker Museum.

 Location.
 42° 9.677′ N, 79° 35.761′ W. Marker is in Sherman, New York, in Chautauqua County.
 Marker can be reached from Church Street 0.1 miles north of Park Street.
+Marker is on the gated grounds of the Yorker Museum.
 Touch for map.
-Marker is on the gated grounds of the Yorker Museum.
 Marker is at or near this postal address: 123 Park Street, Sherman NY 14781, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on May 19, 2018.
-This page originally submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 76 times since then.
+It was originally submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 124 times since then and 16 times this year.
 Photos: 1, 2. submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.